Bicycle Chain Length Calculator

 I'm a software developer and bike enthusiast from Germany.
 I created this chain length calculator to help cyclists find the perfect chain length for their bike because I couldn't find a good one when I started cycling and bought the wrong chain length one too many times.

-How to Calculate Your Bicycle Chain Length
+How to Use the Bike Chain Length Calculator

 The Formula to Calculate Chain Length